 Yield Farming Rewards

-Yield farming involves locking your crypto into DeFi protocols to earn rewards, often in the form of new tokens.
 If you receive new tokens as a reward, the IRS is likely to treat these as income.
 The fair market value of the tokens on the day you receive them becomes taxable and should be reported under Income Tax.
+If returns simply increase the value of existing assets without issuing new tokens, no tax applies at that moment.
+However, when you dispose of the tokens, through selling, trading, or using them, you will be liable for Capital Gains Tax on any profit from the transaction.

 Borrowing Crypto in DeFi